kunalb541/Thesis/docs/RESEARCH_GUIDE.md

 All results are fully reproducible:

 1. **Fixed seeds**: Random seeds set in config.py
-2. **Saved configurations**: All parameters logged
+2. **Saved configurations**: All parameters logged in config.json
-3. **Saved scalers**: Normalization preserved
+3. **Saved normalizers**: Normalization preserved in normalizer.pkl
 4. **Exact versions**: requirements.txt pins all dependencies
+5. **Complete logs**: All evaluation outputs saved

 To reproduce: Use commands exactly as specified above with same data paths.

 ---

+## What's New in Version 2.0

+### Simplified Workflow

+**Old** (4 commands per experiment):
+1. Generate data
+2. Train model
+3. Evaluate model
+4. Analyze u0 dependency

+**New** (3 commands per experiment):
+1. Generate data (with `--save_params`)
+2. Train model
+3. Evaluate model (u0 analysis automatic!)

+### Benefits

+- ✅ Fewer commands to remember
+- ✅ u0 analysis always runs when it should
+- ✅ All outputs in one directory
+- ✅ Consistent workflow across all experiments

+### Important Notes

+- **Always use `--save_params`** when generating data for u0 analysis
+- u0 analysis runs automatically if parameters are available
+- Use `--no_u0` flag to skip u0 analysis if needed
+- All outputs now in `results/experiment_NAME/evaluation/`

+---

-You now have a complete experimental plan for your thesis! 🔬🔭
+You now have a complete, updated experimental plan for your thesis! 🔬🔭

 Follow this guide systematically, and you'll produce publication-quality results.